 execution data into a file and save that file to the

 <model>_ert_rtw/instrumented/diagnostics folder on

-your host PC.
-You can use this recorded data file in a Task
+your Host PC.
+You can use this recorded data file with a Task

 Manager block to simulate the task execution timing on your